D.C. at odds with federal government over multibillion-dollar redevelopment of Union Station

 A complete overhaul

 The expansion, a concept announced in 2012, would be one of the region’s most important development initiatives since the Metro system was built.
-It promises a complete overhaul of the station — the second busiest in the country after New York’s Penn Station.
+It promises a complete overhaul of the station — the second-busiest in the country after New York’s Penn Station.
 Many of its facilities date back to the station’s 1907 opening.

 The overhaul would triple passenger capacity and transform the station into a hub for high-speed rail.